lucywoodman/the-chocolate-factory/TESTING.md

 ## Accessibility Validation

 The [WAVE WebAIM web accessibility evaluation tool](https://wave.webaim.org/) was used to ensure the website met high accessibility standards.
-All logged out pages pass with 0 errors.
+All pages pass with 0 errors, except for the Profile page and Checkout page.
+This is due to the forms not using labels.
+With more time I can dig into this, however, for now it has been saved as an open issue on the Github repository.

 *Go back to the [top](#table-of-contents)*